Skip to main content

 EDNA CORREIA

-Researcher at CESAM - Center for Environment and Sea Studies
+Researcher at CESAM - Center for Environmental and Maritime Studies

-Can the rice fields of the Tagus Estuary provide food for humans and be home to other species?
-Finding an answer to this challenge of balancing rice field management and biodiversity conservation is what Edna Correia, PhD in Biology and Ecology of Global Change from the Faculty of Science, University of Lisbon, wants to do with her research.
+Can the rice paddies of the Tagus Estuary provide food for humans and be home to other species?
+Finding an answer to this challenge of balancing the management of rice paddies and the conservation of biodiversity is what Edna Correia, who has a PhD in Biology and Ecology of Global Change from the Faculty of Sciences of the University of Lisbon, wants to do with her research.
 To this end, she intends to understand how artificial wetlands such as rice paddies can contribute to the preservation of birds traditionally associated with natural wetlands.
 And also to identify the impact of these birds on rice production.

-In Portugal, the L'Oréal Portugal Medals of Honor for Women in Science have already distinguished 61 young female researchers.
+In Portugal, the L'Oréal Portugal Medals of Honor for Women in Science have already honored 61 young researchers.